-We have analyzed this proposed rule under Department of Homeland Security Directive 023-01 and Commandant Instruction M16475.1D, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves a safety zone lasting more than one week.
-Normally such actions are categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 01.
-A preliminary Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.
-We seek any comments or information that may lead to the discovery of a Start Printed Page 20827significant environmental impact from this proposed rule.
+We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule involves a safety zone lasting more than one week.
+Normally such actions are categorically excluded from further review under paragraph L60(a) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
+A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.
+We seek any comments or information that may lead to the discovery of a significant environmental impact from this rule.

 G. Protest Activities

 The Coast Guard respects the First Amendment rights of protesters.
 Protesters are asked to contact the person listed in the FOR FURTHER INFORMATION CONTACT section to coordinate protest activities so that your message can be received without jeopardizing the safety or security of people, places, or vessels.